neilSchroeder/personal-projects/sudoku_solver/README.md

 # Sudoku Solver

 This is a sudoku solver.
-I wrote this mostly because I stubled upon a prompt for a sudoku solver on codewars (https://www.codewars.com/kata/55171d87236c880cea0004c6/train/python) and didn't think I could solve it.
+I wrote this mostly because I stubled upon a prompt for a [sudoku solver on codewars](https://www.codewars.com/kata/55171d87236c880cea0004c6/train/python) and didn't think I could solve it.
 Turns out that I just needed to debug it a bit and then it worked.
-However, right after that I came across a harder version of this prompt (https://www.codewars.com/kata/5588bd9f28dbb06f43000085/train/python), and to my delight I had some functioning code from which to start optimizing.
+However, right after that I came across a harder version of this [prompt](https://www.codewars.com/kata/5588bd9f28dbb06f43000085/train/python), and to my delight I had some functioning code from which to start optimizing.
 The code you'll find here is the solution to this second, harder prompt, after having been refactored and cleaned up.

 ## The Prompt